Description

 The later Mark II mountings appear to have been much more reliable, with the first gun trials for HMS York in February 1930 being so successful that they took only four hours to complete.
 As a weight saving measure, the Mark II* version of this mounting, used only on HMS Exeter, had a significantly reduced maximum elevation.

 On 26 July 1929, HMS Devonshire suffered a misfire with the left gun in "X" turret.
 A crewman, unaware of the issue, opened the breech too soon and the inrush of oxygen set off the charges.
-One shell and a number of cordite bags were ignited, blowing off the roof of the turret and killing one officer and seventeen crewmen.
+One shell and a number of cordite bags were ignited, blowing off the turret roof and killing one officer and seventeen crewmen.
+Some evidence exists that the British added a "Salvo Latch" to these guns in order to prevent such mishaps in the future.

 The original design was A tube, wire, B tube, overlapping jacket, breech ring and breech-bush and these guns were designated as Mark VIII* upon completion.
 Owing to troubles with the A tube forging, an inner A tube was added to half of the wire wound guns.
 After relining with a tapered inner A tube, guns were then designated as Mark VIII.
 Two prototypes and the last 26 guns built did not use wire and were designated as Mark VIII**.
 All guns used a Welin breech-block with hydraulic or hand worked Asbury mechanism and were interchangeable with each other.
 A total of 168 guns were produced, including the two prototypes built without wire.